 This post contains affiliate links which means that I will make a small commission if you purchase a product after clicking on any of them, at no extra cost to you.

-Why should I travel solo?
+Why should you travel alone?

 Planning a trip just for yourself — where it’s completely up to you what you want to do, how you want to spend your time, where you want to eat — is just so exciting.
 You don’t have to take anyone’s opinion or preferences into consideration.